Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 payback on the platform build fee

-Assumptions: average of three CRM-plus-satellite contracts retired per portfolio company at CHF 40,000 per year, net of the central HubSpot bill at fifty-five percent; revenue team productivity uplift of four percent of fully-loaded compensation — the low end of selling time recovered from rekeying, stitched reports, and stack-hopping across portfolio CRMs; top-line cross-sell unlock modelled conservatively at one percent of group revenue in the first year, scaling in year two; platform build fee benchmark CHF 150,000.
+Assumptions: 3 CRM-plus-satellite contracts retired per portfolio company at CHF 40,000 per year, net of the central HubSpot bill at 55 percent; revenue-team productivity uplift of 4 percent on a fully-loaded cost of CHF 120,000 per hire — the low end of selling time recovered from rekeying, stitched reports, and stack-hopping across portfolio CRMs; top-line cross-sell unlock modelled conservatively at 1 percent of group revenue in year one, scaling in year two; platform build fee benchmark CHF 150,000.
 Your numbers will vary with inherited contract structure, licence-tier mix, add-on cadence, and adoption quality.
 Full range confirmed in the portfolio CRM audit.

 The rollout

 A buy-and-build consolidation is a sequenced programme, not a big-bang migration.
-Revenue keeps closing in the old stacks while the central HubSpot is stood up; each portfolio company is cut over on a fixed Friday; and group reporting goes live on day one of the platform phase, getting richer with every add-on that joins.
+The central HubSpot is stood up on the platform company first, then a pilot company proves the pattern, then the rest of the portfolio follows in waterfall batches.
+Revenue keeps closing in the old stacks until each company's fixed-Friday cutover, and group reporting goes live on day one, getting richer with every company that joins.

 01